Metacognitive Monitoring: Fixing Student Overconfidence in the Classroom

 For each quiz question, learners provide both an answer and a confidence rating (1-5 scale).
 Score answers normally, but also track calibration by comparing confidence ratings with correctness.

-Create simple tracking sheets showing individual learners' calibration patterns over time.
-Share these privately to help students notice their metacognitive strengths and weaknesses.
+Create simple tracking sheets that show each learner's calibration patterns over time.
+Share them privately so learners can notice their metacognitive strengths and weaknesses.

 Visualise the relationship between confidence and performance using simple graphs.
 Plot predicted scores on the x-axis and actual scores on the y-axis.
 Perfect calibration creates a diagonal line where predictions match performance.